 The Fogarty Global Health Training Program offers opportunities in global health research training for pre- and post-doctoral candidates from the U.S. and lower-middle-income countries (LMICs), sponsored by the Fogarty International Center (FIC) and several collaborating Institutes and Centers at the National Institutes of Health (NIH).

 The purpose of the program is to generate a new cadre of global health researchers, educators, and professionals who will be prepared to address the new challenges in global health.
-The program will provide fellows with a one year mentored research fellowship in innovative global health research to promote health equity for populations around the world.
+The program will provide fellows with a one year mentored clinical research fellowship in innovative global health research to promote health equity for populations around the world.

 The Program brings together leading academic research institutions with longstanding relationships in LMICs throughout Africa and Asia in a variety of disciplines and with multidisciplinary research capacities.
 The four U.S. academic research institutions that will anchor our consortium are: